secretstartups/handbook/finance/expenses/index.html.md

 1. Max Expense Amount - [$5,000 USD](https://www1.oanda.com/currency/converter/)  - NOTE - If you are a corporate credit card holder, please refer to the [corporate credit card policy section](/handbook/finance/accounting/#credit-card-use-policy) for those specific instructions and thresholds.
 1. Itemized receipts are required for all expenses.
-1. Expenses should be submitted within 30 days of purchase/spend.
+1. Expenses should be submitted within 30 days of purchase, spend, or invoice due date.
 This helps the Company to better manage our budget and ensures accurate month-end reporting.
 1. Expense report items should clearly state if the spend includes amounts for clients / non-team members.
 Tax requirements in certain countries require us to account for client spend differently.
 1. All team members must submit their expense reports in their designated policies in Expensify - COGS team members in COGS policies and non-COGS team members in non-COGS policies.
 1. Giftcards are not accepted as a form of payment for business expenses.